juhele/opengeodata/Airborne_gammaspectrometry_demo_data/readme.md

 # DEMO Airborne gammaspectrometric data "Uluru"

-![Alt text](img/Uluru_airborne_measurements_web.jpg?raw=true "Uluru DEMO data - photo") *this way could it look like if the measurement was real :-)*
+![Alt text](img/Uluru_airborne_measurements_web.jpg?raw=true "Uluru DEMO data - photo") *this way could it look like if the measurement was real :-) (made with the GIMP, source photos by Jan Helebrant and Pixabay.com*

 ## Measuring device ##